jaypatel0717/expenseTrackerSpeechly/README.md

-### Expense Tracker React Application using speechly
+### Expense Budget Tracker React Application using speechly

 <br/>

 ![Alt text](https://github.com/jaypatel0717/expenseTrackerSpeechly/blob/main/src/assets/Screen.png)

--> This is Twitter clone app using react, firebase realtime database, material UI icon.<br/>
+-> This is Expense Tracker app using react, localStorage for data, material UI design and speechly real time voice for user interface.<br/>
--> You twit the massage and upload images on this twitter clone<br/>
+-> You can create expense and income data by holding the power button and speak Ex - "Add Expense for $50 in category House for Tuesday", it will add data in browser localStorage.
+As you speak it will select and enter the data in form by speechly.<br/>
+-> Or you can create expense and income data by clicking on creare button as well.
--> Open [Twitter clone](https://twitterclone-19bbd.web.app/) to view it in the browser.
+-> Open [Expense Budget Tracker](https://twitterclone-19bbd.web.app/) to view it in the browser.
 <br/>

 #### Used Technologies :

 1. React JS
-2. Firebase firestone realtime database
+2. Speechly real time voice for user interface.
-3. Material UI
+3. Material UI design
-4. React-Flip-Move
+4. Chart.js
 5. React Context API
 6. Deploy app using Firebase